my-realm/musings/nailed-it.md

 The fact that the integrity and character of identifiable public servants can be impugned using hard proofs and clear evidences, only goes to show that those dishonourable individuals were never ethical to begin with, and were never beyond reproach.
 Those unlawful wrongdoers as public servants, have continued to drag down the reputation and trustworthiness of important public institutions, with impunity, and without any personal consequences to themselves.

-The rest of the evidence of corruption in the district CDRC at L. B. Nagar Court Complex in Hyderabad, Telangana, is the conspicuous absence of the the new IT and video conferencing equipment along with the new furniture, that was supposed to have been purchased by the said district Consumer Forum using Central Government money disbursed to their office from the National Commission for CDRC.
+Some more of the evidence pertaining to corruption in the district CDRC at L. B. Nagar Court Complex in Hyderabad, Telangana, is demonstrated by the conspicuous absence of the new IT and video conferencing equipment and the new furniture, that was supposed to have been purchased by the said district Consumer Forum using Central Government money disbursed to their office from the National Commission for CDRC.

 Unless those corrupt individuals in the district CDRC of Telangana are lawfully punished with swift and stringent policing action, the basis of our society will continue to become hollow, and it may ultimately become devoid of all virtuous values that are worthy of respect.